Rithanya13/Bluebikes-DockIQ/README.md

 Based on these findings, the prescriptive analysis was **intentionally scoped to Watertown**, where intervention would be most operationally meaningful.

-> *EDA was used to localize the decision problem — not to replace it.*

 ---

 ## ⚙️ Prescriptive Decision Logic